diogobarros02/Machine-Learning-Operations---Predict-Job-Change-/README.md

 ## How to test your Kedro project

-Have a look at the files `src/tests/test_run.py` and `src/tests/pipelines/data_science/test_pipeline.py` for instructions on how to write your tests.
-Run the tests as follows:
+Have a look at the file `src/tests/test_run.py` for instructions on how to write your tests.
+You can run your tests as follows:

 ```
 pytest
 ```

-To configure the coverage threshold, look at the `.coveragerc` file.
+You can configure the coverage threshold in your project's `pyproject.toml` file under the `[tool.coverage.report]` section.

 ## Project dependencies